Giolito, White Sox beat Flaherty, Cards 8-3 in HS reunion

 It just didn’t go as planned for Shildt, Flaherty and NL Central-leading St. Louis.

 Shortstop Edmundo Sosa and right fielder Tommy Edman each committed an error in the first, helping Chicago score two runs without a hit.
-Flaherty threw two wild pitches and Arenado committed an error as the AL Central leaders added three more in the second.
+Flaherty threw two wild pitches and Gold Glove third baseman Nolan Arenado committed an error as the AL Central leaders added three more in the second.

 Abreu helped put it away with his 10th homer in the fourth, making it 7-2 with a two-run shot to left against Flaherty.
 The reigning AL MVP also had a run-scoring groundout in the first and an RBI single in the sixth.